Pacific Grand

 No analysis available

 I searched for exact percentages and qualitative descriptions such as "80% owner occupied," "majority owner occupied," or "highly owner occupied."
-The remarks only contain a few isolated references to an "owner-occupied" unit, which is not enough to determine the building-wide owner occupancy percentage.
+The remarks only mention an individual unit being owner-occupied, which is not enough to determine the building's owner-occupancy rate.

-The listings directly confirm that the building has three elevators.
-I looked for alternate counts such as four elevators or vague references to multiple elevators, but the clearest explicit mention is three.
-This matches the current value and is strongly supported by the remarks.
+The remarks directly confirm that the building has three elevators, which matches the current building context.
+I also looked for alternate counts such as four elevators or broader wording like "multiple elevators," but the explicit numeric mention is the strongest evidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.